nikhilnamaji/hrgc-devops-assessment/README.md

 📌 Notes

-Make sure GitHub Actions secrets are correctly configured before pushing any changes to main
+Make sure GitHub Actions secrets are correctly configured before pushing any changes to main.

+after it is completed
+terraform destory
+i have done terraform destroy and removed all the resources to avoid charges from AWS so currently this pipeline is showing as failed..